survivejs/webpack-book/manuscript/building_with_webpack/02_splitting_bundles.md

 ## Loading `dependencies` to a `vendor` Bundle Automatically

 In addition to a number and certain other values, `minChunks` accepts a function with a signature `(module, count)`.
 The first parameter contains a lot of information about the matches module and allows us to deduce which modules are used by the project.
-The second one tells how many times a specific module is imported to the project and can be used for filtering as well.
+The second one tells how many times a specific module has been imported to the project.

 To adapt Rafael De Leon's solution from [Stack Overflow](http://stackoverflow.com/a/38733864/228885), we can check for which modules are used like this: